kevroletin/kevroletin.github.io/_posts/2018-02-17-blockchain-ethereum.markdown

 actor by transaction and then actor can read state, send messages to other actors and write data into the state.
 This is a cool idea which allows implementing some canonical behavior in code so that no one can affect this behavior by threats or bribes.
-This kind of reasoning leads to ideology "Code is a law".
+This direction of thoughts leads to the ideology "Code is a law".

 ![]({{ "/assets/2017-12-21-blockchain-intro/ether-smart-contracts.png" |
 absolute_url }})